After kicking off the new year with a bang, I had a slump.

-If you’re using your Volt Planner pages, there will be space for you to then write about why you want to commit to your challenge.
+If you’re using your Ink+Volt Planner, there will be space for you to then write about why you want to commit to your challenge.
 For example, if your challenge is to “be on time”, you might write about how being late makes you look unprofessional and you want people to feel that you value their time.

 Then you’ll plot out the HOW.
 How will you commit to this challenge?
 What are the bite-size, actionable steps you’ll take to make sure you meet the goal?

 Again, if you want to be on time, you could list:

 - Look at my schedule every morning to look over the day’s appointments, so they are fresh in my mind

 - Set an alert on my phone 15 minutes before every appointment to remind me

 - Block off time for travel between meetings on my calendar when I have off-site appointments